Terraforming: Moon

-Although the gravity on Earth's Moon is too low to hold an atmosphere for geological spans of time, if given one, it would retain it for spans of time that are long compared to human lifespans.
+Although the gravity on Earth's Moon is too low to hold an atmosphere for geological spans of time, if given one, it may retain it for relatively long periods of time.
 Landis and others have thus proposed that it could be feasible to terraform the Moon, although not all agree with that proposal.
 Landis estimates that a 6.89 kPa atmosphere of pure oxygen on the Moon would require on the order of two hundred trillion tons of oxygen, and suggests it could be produced by reducing the oxygen from an amount of lunar rock equivalent to a cube about fifty kilometers on an edge.
-Alternatively, he suggests that the water content of "fifty to a hundred comets" the size of Halley's Comet would do the job, "assuming that the water doesn't splash away when the comets hit the moon."
-Likewise, Benford calculates that terraforming the moon would require "about 100 comets the size of Halley's."
+Alternatively, he suggests that the water content of "fifty to a hundred comets" the size of Halley's Comet – about 789.639 trillion cubic liters of water – would do the job given it were placed onto the Moon.